CamCove-Crichton/Whiskey-d_Away/README.md

 - profiles>forms.py (E501 on line 88 of line too long, but unsure how to break it down further without messing up the calculation logic)
 - home>views.py (All clear no errors found)
 - home>urls.py (All clear no errors found)
+- booking>webhooks.py (All clear no errors found)
+- booking>webhook_handler.py (All clear no errors found)
+- booking>views.py (All clear no errors found)
+- booking>validators.py (All clear no errors found)
+- booking>utils.py (All clear no errors found)
+- booking>urls.py (All clear no errors found)
+- booking>signals.py (All clear no errors found)
+- booking>models.py (E501 on line 50 of line too long, but unsure how to break it down further without messing up the calculation logic)
+- booking>forms.py (E501 on line 182 of line too long, but unsure how to break it down further without messing up the calculation logic)
+- booking>admin.py (All clear no errors found)

 **W3C Nu HTML Checker Results**